AncientGuy/ancientguy.github.io/src/chapter_6.md

 - Celebrate improvements in movement quality
 - Plan mobility focus areas for fall season

 ### Day 91 - August 30, 2025 | Christian Spiritual Health: Faithful Consistency
+This is about what I have *learned* in the first quarter doing this ... and maybe ***learned*** is not exactly the word ... what I actually **APPRECIATE** more now that I maybe did not fully acknowledge before.

+Sure, sure, sure beforehand I knew that a this point I would be thinking about things like:
 - Reflect on God's faithfulness in your health journey
 - Practice gratitude for ability to maintain healthy habits
 - Connect physical consistency to spiritual faithfulness
 - Commit to continued stewardship in new season

+Those are not unimportant things ... obviously, we can see that they are important ... but ***the plan*** was to reflect on that, when I started ... **BUT WHAT ELSE?**

+I think that I gave too much importance to *faithful, consistent* participation in church and church activities for, if nothing else, the appearance of at least trying to participate in the church ...
+BUT my emphasis should be on participating in the activities of the believers and those who are members of the BODY of Christ AND I should have been looking harder at trying more aggressively to reach out, ie as if I was looking for a job OR trying to start a company OR trying to do business development for a product ... this will sound heretical to some, but I do not recognize the BODY of Christ in many churches ... many churches are comprised of people who like I ***WAS*** somebody who doesn't really feel it, but is, with the best intentions, trying to *fake it until I make it.*  They are ALWAYS going to be comprised of people who are in that mode ... they are NEVER going to escape that trajectory ... because that trajectory of just being in orbit around a dead center of mass is enough for some.

+It's certainly **NOT** that going to church is a bad thing, even if people just going through the motions for reasons they don't fully understand ... orbiting a dead center of mass is AT LEAST being in orbit ...
+THE problem with participating in church activities, is the same as DRIVING TO the gym instead of walking more including walking to the gym -- the problem is that while one is going through the motions, doing the mindless thing, one is failing to do the HARDER, TOUGHER, IMPOSSIBLE contemplative thing that nobody sees ... and the REASON that the contemplative thing matters is definitely NOT the contemplation -- it is the FRUIT of the contemplation, ie specifically HOW does the contemplation CHANGE one ... not the outward physical manifestation of the *change*, ie *as a result of my contemplation, I decided to PLAN, DO, CHECK and ACT systematically on long-term project X** but the internal and ETERNAL ***change*** itself.

 ### Day 92 - August 31, 2025 | Strength Training: Summer Strength Assessment
+This is about what I have *learned* in the first quarter doing this ... and maybe ***learned*** is not exactly the word ... what I actually **APPRECIATE** more now that I maybe did not fully acknowledge before.
+Sure, sure, sure beforehand I knew that a this point I would:
 - Test strength improvements from summer training
 - Document progress in weights, repetitions, or hold times
 - Celebrate gains while maintaining humility
 - Set strength goals for fall season ahead

+**BUT WHAT ELSE?**

 ---